datenfruehstueck/osd2f/docs/survey.md

 - js_inclusion: array with FQDN to JavaScript files to be included in the HTML header when a participant answers a data donation item (could, by the survey tool, be downloaded and served locally)
 - html_embed: string with HTML code to be put into the position where the data donation item is placed
 - js_embed: string with JavaScript code to be put into the HTML code after (!) the embedded HTML code
+- js_embed_survey_id_placeholder: inside *js_embed*, a placeholder is included which, in production, can/should be replaced with an identifier from the survey tool to later connect survey responses with donated data; this parameter holds the placeholder as a string (usually, this is `### SURVEY-TOOL-RESPONDENT-IDENTIFIER ###`)